 Disability insurance does not replace your entire income, but it can ease the burden and provide a buffer until you’re back on your feet.

 Disabilities covered by disability insurance are not only those that are incurred on the job.
-It covers many types of illnesses, accidents and injuries, depending on policy specifics.
-And while a disability resulting from a o workplace accident is covered by worker’s compensation, only 1 percent of disabilities are work-related.5
+It covers many types of illnesses, accidents, and injuries, depending on policy specifics.
+And while an on-the-job disability may be covered by worker’s compensation, only 1 percent of disabilities are work-related.

-You can’t build a sufficient emergency fund overnight.
+Chances are you can’t build a sufficient emergency fund overnight.
 But you can get disability insurance.
 Know your options.
-There are two main types of disability insurance6:
+There are two main types of disability insurance:

-Social Security If you qualify to receive Social Security Disability Insurance (SSDI), the average benefit amount in 2017 was $1,171 per month, and you could potentially receive less than this amount7.
+If you qualify to receive Social Security Disability Insurance (SSDI), the average benefit amount in 2020 was $1,503 per month, but you could potentially receive less than this amount.

-But don’t hold your breath while waiting for disability from Social Security: There is usually a six-month waiting period before benefits begin and more than 1 million people currently await a hearing to see whether they qualify for disability benefits from Social Security, with the average wait nearly two years7.
+But don’t hold your breath while waiting for disability from Social Security: There is usually a five-month waiting period before benefits begin and fewer than 4 in 10 are awarded benefits.

 Chances are many of us will experience an illness or injury that requires time away from work in our lifetimes.
 Disability insurance helps protect quality of life during recovery so we can focus on healing, not on mounting expenses.
 Learn more about Combined Insurance’s Income Protector, and request to see an agent today!

-5-Bureau of Labor Statistics, Employer-Reported Workplace Injuries and Illnesses (Annual) 2016, Table1 Incidence rates of nonfatal occupational injuries and illnesses by industry and case types, cases with days away from work.
+Bureau of Labor Statistics, Employer-Reported Workplace Injuries and Illnesses (Annual) 2016, Table1 Incidence rates of nonfatal occupational injuries and illnesses by industry and case types, cases with days away from work